techartorg/bqt/notes/tips for bqt doc writers.md

 - use `# `, `## `or `### ` in front of a sentence to create a header.
 - GitHub wiki is less advanced than Obsidian, avoid fancy features that only work in Obsidian.
 - A new line in GitHub requires the previous line to end in 2 spaces.
 This wont show in Obsidian.
+- chapters that need more work are flagged with the #todo 👷 hashtag.
+Search for it in Obsidian by clicking the tag.